coderax-com/fttrade-api/README.md

 Postman
 -------

 I exported my collection for Postman.
 It is in the `postman/` directory.
+I believe it was exported as v2.1.

 Sample Transactions File